0x00A/readfilecache/README.md

 // read a file
 cache.readFile(filename, function(err, data, stat) {
-	returns the data from the file and the stat info
+  //returns the data from the file and the stat info })
-})

 // clear the cache